jagrunewald/jagrunewald/README.md

 ### Hi 👋, I am Jéssica Grunewald

-- 👩‍💻 Full Stack Web Development Student at Trybe
+- 👩‍💻 Full Stack Web Development Student

 - 💻 I'm a professional in career transition.
 Every day more dedicated and motivated to delve into the area of programming and technology

+- :coffee: I love coffee

 <br><br>